zerolty/color-design-helper/README.md

 # color-design-helper

-**Just a toy, can help color designers to generate color plates like ant-design**
+**Just a toy, which can help color designers to generate color plates like ant-design**

 Achieved `average color`、`tint-shade color`、`@antd-v3 color` three models